 An early resident, Mrs. Pickett, felt the need for some form of divine worship and arranged for services to be held in The Basin Progress Hall in late 1930.
 On the 7th June 1931 The Basin Presbyterian Church was founded.
 Among early members were the Gretton family, Mrs. Stephens, Mrs. Henderson, Mrs. Gaunt, Mrs. Caughey and Rev. and Mrs. Roxburgh.
 Miss Cornwall began the Sunday School.
-In the early years the church was in the Boronia and Lysterfield charge.
-For some time services were held in The Basin Progress Hall, the preacher being McNaughton.
+In early years, the church was in Boronia and Lysterfield charge.
+For some time services were held in The Basin Progress Hall, the preacher Mr. McNaughton.

-In 1933, a block of land on the corner of Church Street and Forest Road was purchased for 90 pounds and working bees were arranged to clear the land for building.
-Money was scarce and even floors were scrubbed by Ladies Guild members to swell the funds.
-In 1934 a loan was granted by the Loan Fund Council and plans were drawn by the son of the interim moderator Rev. J. K. Robertson.
+On 7th December 1934, a block of land (lot 19 in the Chandlers Hill Estate) on the corner of Church Street and Forest Road was purchased from Richard Bartlett Smith (The Basin storekeeper) for £90.
+Working bees cleared the land for building.
+Money was scarce, and Ladies Guild members scrubbed floors to swell the funds.
+In early 1935, the Loan Fund Council granted a loan.
+Plans were drawn by the son of the interim moderator Rev. J. K. Robertson.
 Building commenced soon after loan approval.
-On 9th March 1935, the church was opened with a ceremony conducted by the Rev. R. W. Macaulay.
+On 9th March 1935, the church opened with a ceremony conducted by the Rev. R. W. Macaulay.
 It came as a surprise when the Mission Committee presented the church with an organ.
 In 1941, the lining and outside oiling was finished under Rev. Archer Harris.

 The first missioner in the church was Mr. H. M. Bell who spent several years in the New Hebrides.
 Other members well remembered from the 1940s were Mr. Heath, Mrs. Newstead, Mr. Houston and Mrs. Walker.
-In 1947 Mrs. Pickett gave the block next to the church for future use.
-In 1953, Messrs.
-E. Hill and D. Allen were appointed as elders and this meant the church was directly represented on the Session.